07 Dec Okcash: The Crypto Without a Whitepaper

-Okcash is a digital currency platform meant to be sent through social networks.
-They dub themselves as the future of social payments.
-They intend to have their coin be integrated with Facebook, Twitter, Instagram, etc as a means for people to exchange value.
-Currently, they have bots integrated with their Discord that allow people to transfer OkCash with simple text based commands.
+Okcash is a digital currency platform meant to be used through social networks.
+They dub themselves “the future of social payments.”
+They intend to have their coin be integrated with Facebook, Twitter, Instagram, etc., as a means for people to exchange value.
+Currently, they have bots integrated with their Discord that allow people to transfer Okcash with simple text based commands.
 This feature is also integrated into Twitter.

-On the surface, OkCash is just another digital cash alternative, aiming to have low transaction fees and fast transaction times.
-However, there are some real causes for concern when it comes to OkCash.
-The first thing to note is that the value of OkCash is almost entirely synthetic.
-OkCash doesn’t solve any problem that can’t be solved by almost any other crypto.
-The fact that it is a PoS token also means that there is almost no cost associated with producing an OkCash token, unlike bitcoin, which costs around $1000 to produce.
-This isn’t meant to imply that all PoS tokens have no value, on the contrary, many PoS tokens have value in that they solve some real world problem, this is where OkCash falls short.
-It’s integration into discord and twitter isn’t even a real selling point, this could be achieved fairly easily with almost any other crypto using widely distributed API’s.
+On the surface, Okcash is just another digital cash alternative, aiming to have low transaction fees and fast transaction times.
+However, there are some real causes for concern when it comes to Okcash.
+The first thing to note is that the value of Okcash is almost entirely synthetic.
+Okcash doesn’t solve any problem that can’t be solved by almost any other crypto.
+The fact that it is a PoS token also means that there is almost no cost associated with producing an Okcash token, unlike bitcoin, which costs around $1000 to produce.
+This isn’t meant to imply that all PoS tokens have no value; on the contrary, many PoS tokens have value in that they solve some real world problem, but this is where Okcash falls short.
+Its integration into discord and twitter isn’t even a real selling point; this could be achieved fairly easily with almost any other crypto using widely distributed APIs.

-So what does OkCash have going for it?
-It’s a community based coin, meaning most of its value comes from the community around it.
-Other than that, not much.
-OkCash may as well be known as OkCrap.
-It’s a fully synthetic coin, of little to no value and is propped up by a community full of people who are the physical embodiment of social fomo.
-Even OkCash themselves acknowledge the fact that OkCash is not a suitable store of value.
+So what does Okcash have going for it?
+It’s a community-based coin, meaning most of its value comes from the community around it.
+Other than that, there isn’t much.
+It’s a fully synthetic coin, of little to no value, and is propped up by a community full of people who are the physical embodiment of social FOMO.
+Even Okcash themselves acknowledge the fact that Okcash is not a suitable store of value.
 They write, “The price of a Okcash can unpredictably increase or decrease over a short period of time due to its young economy, novel nature, and sometimes illiquid markets.
 Consequently, keeping your savings with Okcash is not recommended at this point.
 Okcash should be seen like a high risk asset, and you should never store money that you cannot afford to lose with Okcash.
 If you receive payments with Okcash, many service providers can convert them to your local currency.”

-That brings us to the next problem with OkCash, it’s whitepaper or lack thereof.
-I would stop short of saying that OkCash as a project lacks transparency, it is open source.
-However, I wonder how many people who own OkCash and sit by their computers late at night softly whispering, “when lambo moon”, have actually taken the time to drudge through the source code to understand how the coin works.
-The Ok team’s explanation for this?
+That brings us to the next problem with Okcash: its whitepaper or lack thereof.
+I would stop short of saying that Okcash as a project lacks transparency, as it is open source.
+However, I wonder how many people who own Okcash and sit by their computers late at night softly whispering, “When lambo moon,” have actually taken the time to drudge through the source code to understand how the coin works.
+The OK team’s explanation for this?
 They say, “It’s an old school coin.”
-Which is funny, considering whitepapers have been a tech industry standard for new software products since the 90’s and coins like Zcash that launched a full two years before OkCash already had long detailed white papers accompanying them at the time of release.
+Which is funny, considering whitepapers have been a tech industry standard for new software products since the ’90s, and coins like Zcash that launched a full two years before OkCash already had long detailed white papers accompanying them at the time of release.

-Rebrand iffyness, constant shilling form the team about upcoming announcements, usually they are by GSmoophy/okcashrator and the moderators/managers of the project stay quiet about what they say and do.
+Other negatives: Rebrand iffyness, constant shilling form the team about upcoming announcements (usually they are by GSmoophy/okcashrator, and the moderators/managers of the project stay quiet about what they say and do).

-They also claimed at one point that a country was going to use OkCash to pump up their coin.
+They also claimed at one point that a country was going to use Okcash, just to pump up their coin.

-Also they claim they have a bunch of developers, but really it’s one or two people doing most of the work, the others make the occasional commit, if ever at all..
-Compare Github to the names on their collaborators page and they don’t add up.
+Also they claim they have a bunch of developers, but really it’s one or two people doing most of the work.
+The others make the occasional commitment, if at all.
+Compare Github to the names on their collaborators page, and they don’t add up.